 The Chandrika Devi Temple is one of the best temples that hold substantial faith amongst Hindu devotees.
 Also, you will admire the extensive architecture of the temple that has been designed according to north Indian architecture style.

 Also, experience the mind and body rejuvenating trekking.
-Make sure you head to local expert authority to guide you throughout the journey.
+Make sure you head to the local expert authority to guide you throughout the journey.

 Gopeshwar, Uttarakhand is a rustic beauty drenched in spirituality and breathtaking surrounding.
 The ancient temples, their fine architecture, and the fascinating folk stories are surely going to amaze you.
 To reach Gopeshwar, you have to cover a distance of approximately 439km via NH 7, 1800km via NH 48, 1500km via NH 19, and 2500km via NH 44 from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
 For your convenience, we have compiled the best travel modes that you may consider if a visit is within the bounds of possibility in near future.